angular/angular/aio/content/guide/universal.md

 ### Why do it? <a name="why-do-it"></a>

 Why would you want to create a static version of your app?
-There are two main reasons:
+There are three main reasons:

 1. SEO
 1. No JavaScript / Low Performance Device